K12OCX/k12ocx-specs/README.md

 # K12 Open Content Exchange - Specification

 [K-12 OCX is a specification](https://k12ocx.github.io/k12ocx-specs/) for publishing OER (Open Educational Resources) on the web and packaging that OER for exchange with other parties.
 Typically the OER will be aggregated into collections of curriculum, content and material (compare with a book or collection of courseware).
+The specification is maintained on [Github in Markdown](https://github.com/K12OCX/k12ocx-specs), and issues and pull-requests for new metadata welcome.

 This specification comprises the following features: